FerretDB/FerretDB/website/blog/2023-01-31-ferretdb-v-0-9-0-developer-preview.md

 ## Bug Fixes

 In this release, we've fixed a few pesky bugs causing issues for our users.
-One of these bugs caused wrong error types to be returned when using dot notation with the `$set` operator, and the `$inc` operator to panic for non-existing array indices; that's now fixed.
+[One of these bugs](https://github.com/FerretDB/FerretDB/pull/1814) caused wrong error types to be returned when using dot notation with the `$set` operator, and the `$inc` operator to panic for non-existing array indices; that's now fixed.

-Finally, we have fixed the `$set` operator to correctly apply comparisons.
+Also, we have [fixed](https://github.com/FerretDB/FerretDB/pull/1814) the `$set` operator to correctly apply comparisons.
 Previously, the modified count was not correctly updated when changing to the same value.

 ## Documentation